Das Kapital: Marx's aims and method

-Dialectical unfolding of core categories in Das Kapital, Volume I, as charted by David Harvey.
+Dialectical unfolding of core categories in Capital, Volume I, as charted by David Harvey.
 Marx's method involves revealing internal contradictions that propel the argument forward.

-The starting point of Das Kapital with the commodity appears somewhat arbitrary to many readers.
+The starting point of Capital with the commodity appears somewhat arbitrary to many readers.
 Marx had struggled for decades with where to begin his critique.
 His "method of descent"—proceeding from immediate reality to deeper, fundamental concepts—led him to the commodity as the elementary form of wealth in capitalist societies, containing in embryonic form all the system's inner contradictions.
 From this starting point, which is itself a theoretical construct derived from abstraction rather than a simple empirical given, Marx unfolds his analysis, examining the dual character of the commodity (use-value and exchange-value), which leads to the concept of value, and then to money as the necessary form of appearance of value.
 This progression through dualities and their (often contradictory) unities is characteristic of his dialectical presentation.
-The method is one of immanent critique, analyzing the categories of the society "in their own terms" to reveal their internal inconsistencies and the possibility of their historical negation.
+The method is one of immanent critique, analysing the categories of the society "in their own terms" to reveal their internal inconsistencies and the possibility of their historical negation.

 Marx's critique of political economy is not simply a refutation of previous theories but a critique of the very categories and presuppositions of bourgeois economic thought.
 He challenges the "naturalisation" and "reification" of social relations, whereby historically specific capitalist relations are presented as eternal and natural properties of things.
 A central example is the fetishism of commodities, where the social relations between producers appear as relations between things (the products of their labour), obscuring the underlying social reality.
 This "enchanted, distorted and upside-down world" is not a subjective illusion but an objective appearance that arises from the specific social form of labour in a commodity-producing society.
 Marx aims to penetrate this "religion of everyday life" that underpins both everyday consciousness and the categories of political economy.